 SM-90 is my preferred wetting agent, however it is currently unavailable.
-In its place, I recommend using a Yucca Powder.
+In its place, I recommend using RAW Yucca Powder.
 Yucca is an excellent wetting agent and there is evidence that it brings other benefits to the plant such as improved ability to handle climate changes and pathogen resistance.

 Doses are very small!
-If you use this RAW Yucca powder, the dose is 1/8 tsp per 10 gallons!
+I use 1/8 tsp per 5 gallons.
 I recommend measuring 1/8 tsp and dividing it into 5 piles.
 Once you get this sense of how much you need you can just eyeball a pinch.
 The dose doesn't have to be super precise, but it should be reasonably close.

 As their name suggests, root enhancers promote vigorous root development.
 These are not essential, but they are helpful when growing in coco.

 I use General Hydroponics’ “Rapid Start” supplement for a root enhancer.

 Rapid Start has no impact on EC or pH and it is recommended to add it last, after pH adjustment.
 It can be applied at the “aggressive” doses listed.
 The specific doses I use throughout the grow can be found in my feed chart.